 |Competition guidelines and entry details for each of the competitions can be accessed by clicking on the respective competition link within the schedule below.
 Full details and guidance for each competition will also be published on our blog and sent out to our schools in advance.|

-Beginning in the academic year of 2019-20, we have decided to link our computing competitions to our recently introduced 123SOW, which is rapidly gaining in popularity.
+All of our computing competitions are linked to our recently introduced 123SOW, which is rapidly gaining in popularity.
 (Further details of this fantastic and fully interactive computing scheme of work can be found at the bottom of this page).

-We intend to run six computing competitions during each academic year (one per half term), which will be linked to associated computing challenges within the 123SOW.
-The competitions will remain stand-alone so that any school that has a maintenance contract with us can continue to enter them, regardless of whether they are subscribers to the 123SOW, or not.
-In addition, schools who are using the 123SOW will be able to complete a unit of work and submit their competition entries to the respective competition at anytime during the year – their entries will be held by us and judged alongside the other entries we receive, when each competition closes (see the schedule of planned competitions below).
+We plan to run six computing competitions during each academic year (one per half term), which are linked to associated computing challenges within the 123SOW.
+The competitions also also stand-alone so that any school that has a maintenance contract with us can continue to enter them, regardless of whether they are subscribers to the 123SOW, or not.
+Schools who are using the 123SOW will be able to complete a unit of work and submit their competition entries to the respective competition at anytime during the year – their entries will be held by us and judged alongside the other entries we receive, when each competition closes (see the schedule of planned competitions below).

-With the introduction of the new-style competitions, we will be creating and publishing an exciting new ‘123ICT Computing Champions League‘ and the submitting schools for each competition will be awarded the following league points:
+With the introduction of the new 123SOW linked competitions in 2020, we launched the exciting new ‘123ICT Computing Champions League‘ and the submitting schools for each competition are now awarded the following league points:

 - First Place – 60 Points